-In this blog series, you can get to know more about our account management team members.
+In this blog series, you can get to know more about our account management and customer success team members.
 Learn about the interesting projects they’re working on, discover their top tips for getting started with personalization, and find out what they enjoy most about their roles.

-This week, we’re shining the spotlight on Customer Success Consultant, Tom Young.
+This week, we’re shining the spotlight on Account Manager, Sam Kean.

 What do you enjoy most about your role?

 I could name so many things here – it’s a hugely rewarding role.
 If I had to choose one aspect it would be sharing success with customers.
 You get to experience plenty of ‘champagne spray’ moments and become really passionate about each project you undertake with them.
 Some may pay off after months of ideation and iteration whereas others may come from a simple suggestion to a customer that has a big impact.
 All are very gratifying when you see it make a difference for them.

 What does a typical day look like for you?